Creating flows for an API from scratch

 Unified authoring:

-If you have an instance of API Connect in the same region as your App Connect instance, you can expose your API in both App Connect Designer and API Connect.
+If you have an instance of API Connect in the same environment or region as your App Connect instance, you can expose your API in both App Connect and API Connect.
 This feature is known as unified authoring.
-Unified authoring is enabled by default if at least one API Connect instance exists in the same region with Developer or higher access.
+Unified authoring is disabled by default.

-You can work with the API in API Connect independently of the one in App Connect Designer.
+You can work with the API in API Connect independently of the API in App Connect.
 You can also browse the Product (and API) in the Developer Portal.
-When you stop the API in App Connect Designer, the Product (and API) in the API Manager user interface and the Developer Portal site are deleted automatically.
+When you stop the API in App Connect, the Product (and API) in the API Manager user interface and the Developer Portal site are deleted automatically.
 (A user who doesn't have access to API Connect can stop the flow in App Connect.
 However, the API remains published in API Connect.)

-If you have an instance of IBM API Connect Enterprise as a Service in the same region as your IBM App Connect Enterprise as a Service instance, unified authoring is enabled by default.
-Therefore, if you create and start an API flow, it is published automatically to API Connect.
+If you have access to an instance of IBM API Connect Enterprise as a Service in the same region as your IBM App Connect Enterprise as a Service instance, you can enable unified authoring.
+When unified authoring is enabled, and you create and start an API flow, the flow is published automatically to API Connect.
 If you start an API flow without specifying publishing preferences, the API is published to the Default Plan in an auto-generated Product in a sandbox catalog in any of your discovered API Connect instances.
-If you don't want to publish APIs automatically to API Connect, you can disable unified authoring.
-On the Designer tab of the API editor, click the Change API gateway settings icon Change API gateway settings icon, set unified authoring to disabled, then click Save.

 Creating the API flow in App Connect